Tucker, Georgia: Economy

-Tucker serves as corporate headquarters for several nationally recognized companies including; Oglethorpe Power, YP Holdings (Publisher of ‘’The Real Yellow Pages’’), Primo Grills and Smokers, and Inland Seafood.
+Tucker serves as corporate headquarters for several nationally recognized companies including; Oglethorpe Power, YP Holdings (Publisher of The Real Yellow Pages), Primo Grills and Smokers, and Inland Seafood.
 Tucker is also home of the U.S. Poultry & Egg Association the Emory University Orthopaedics and Spine Hospital, the Montreal Industrial district, a portion of the Northlake retail area, and Royal Atlanta Business Park.
-Just Bakery of Atlanta also has a storefront in Tucker.

 Community Improvement Districts

 In February 2013, DeKalb County Board of Commissioners approved the formation of the Tucker Community Improvement District (CID).
 In August 2014 the Tucker CID changed its name to Tucker-Northlake CID to reflect expansion into the Northlake business district.
 Tucker is also home to the Stone Mountain CID along Mountain Industrial Boulevard.

 Commercial property owners in both districts vote on a self-imposed millage rate increase and use the funds for community improvements.
 The tax and millage rate increase applies to commercial property only and not residential.
 Under Georgia law CID funds may be used for street and road construction and maintenance, parks and recreation area, public transportation, and other services.
 CID investments are often leveraged through state and local grants increasing return on investment.